Henry Laurens

 Laurens had earned great wealth as a partner in the largest slave-trading house in North America, Austin and Laurens.
 In the 1750s alone, this Charleston firm oversaw the sale of more than 8,000 enslaved Africans.
-Laurens served for a time as vice president of South Carolina and as the United States minister to the Netherlands during the Revolutionary War.
+Laurens served for a time as vice president of South Carolina and as the United States minister to the Dutch Republic during the Revolutionary War.
 He was captured at sea by the British and imprisoned for a little more than a year in the Tower of London.
 His oldest son, John Laurens, was an aide-de-camp to George Washington and a colonel in the Continental Army.

-Early life and education
+Early life

-Laurens' forebears were Huguenots who fled France after the Edict of Nantes was revoked in 1685.
+Laurens's forebears were Huguenots who fled France after the Edict of Nantes was revoked in 1685.
 His grandfather Andre Laurens left earlier, in 1682, and eventually made his way to America, settling first in New York City and then Charleston, South Carolina.
 Andre's son John married Hester (or Esther) Grasset, also a Huguenot refugee.
 Henry was their third child and eldest son.
 John Laurens became a saddler, and his business eventually grew to be the largest of its kind in the colonies.
 In 1744, Laurens was sent to London to augment his business training.
 This took place in the company of Richard Oswald.
 His father died in 1747, bequeathing a considerable estate to 23-year-old Henry.